Details

 Description

-Pied de lamp sculptural in gilded bronze and quartz evoking sea rocks attributed to Claude Victor Boeltz (born in 1937)
+Sculptural lamp base in gilded bronze and quartz evoking sea rocks attributed to Claude Victor Boeltz (born in 1937)

 Read more

-Pied de lamp sculptural in gilded bronze and quartz evoking sea rocks attributed to Claude Victor Boeltz (born in 1937)
+Sculptural lamp base in gilded bronze and quartz evoking sea rocks attributed to Claude Victor Boeltz (born in 1937)

-Beautiful general condition, note a discreet trace of glue on the basis of quartz.
+Good overall condition, note a discreet trace of glue on the base of the quartz.

-Height out of lampshade in photo: 35 cm / 14 in.
+Height without lampshade in photo: 35 cm / 14 in.

 Depth: 15 cm / 6 in.

-Each piece by Claude Victor Boeltz is glamorous while retaining a rich organic sensation which adds a touch of daring sophistication to any interior.
-This French surrealist designer Calle popularized a technique which he called "broken bronze" - a process which reveals the metallic components of a given piece as if they had been liquefied and then crystallized as a result of an explosion.
+Each piece by Claude Victor Boeltz is glamorous while retaining a rich organic feel that adds a touch of bold sophistication to any interior.
+This French surrealist designer popularized a technique he called "bronze éclaté" - a process that makes the metal components of a given piece appear as if they had been liquefied and then crystallized following an explosion.

 Boeltz was born in Paris in 1937.
-There were several artists in his family and Boeltz quickly developed creative interests from an early age.
-He was passionate about painting, architecture, ceramics and many other things, but he was also intrigued by scientific fields such as geology and anatomy.
+There were several artists in his family, and Boeltz quickly developed creative interests from an early age.
+He was passionate about painting, architecture, ceramics, and much more, but he was also intrigued by scientific fields such as geology and anatomy.

-Boeltz studied with the sculptor Henri Molin and learned in the Susse Frères and Houdot foundries.
-In addition, he took evening lessons at the Boulle school in Paris and the Paris Academy of Art.
-He frequents museums and finds a lot to appreciate in the works of artists such as Alberto Giacometti, Demeter Chiparus, Salvador Dalí, and Émile-Jacques Ruhlmann.
+Boeltz studied with the sculptor Henri Molin and apprenticed at the Susse Frères and Houdot foundries.
+He also took evening classes at the École Boulle in Paris and the Académie d'Art de Paris.
+He frequented museums and found much to appreciate in the works of artists such as Alberto Giacometti, Demetre Chiparus, Salvador Dalí, and Émile-Jacques Ruhlmann.

-After moving to the French Riviera, Boeltz personally met Pablo Picasso.
-He worked for a while with Picasso and, in the mid -1960s, he created a foundry in the Loire Valley.
-In the late 1960s, his work was noticed throughout Europe (his works were sold by companies such as Cartier).
-In the early 1970s, he met the sculptor César Baldaccini, whose "compression" pieces encouraged him to experiment with abandonment, and his technique of "broken bronze" was born.
+After moving to the French Riviera, Boeltz met Pablo Picasso in person.
+He worked with Picasso for a time and, in the mid-1960s, established a foundry in the Loire Valley.
+By the late 1960s, his work was gaining recognition throughout Europe (his pieces were sold by companies such as Cartier).
+In the early 1970s, he met the sculptor César Baldaccini, whose "compression" pieces inspired him to experiment freely, and his "exploded bronze" technique was born.

-In the early 1980s, Boeltz transferred his facilities to the United States.
+In the early 1980s, Boeltz moved his facilities to the United States.
 He built a large foundry in Vega, and today, Las Vegas hotels are home to several of his works.
-Among his collectors, we can cite Salvador Dalí, Baron Rothschild and others.
+His collectors include Salvador Dalí, Baron Rothschild, and others.

 European Plug (up to 250V).The wiring of this item may be original and might need replacement, if not specified otherwise.